kubernetes/community/contributors/devel/pull-requests.md

 # What to Expect When You Submit a PR

-Merging a PR requires the following steps to be completed before the PR will be merged automatically:
+Merging a PR requires the following steps to be completed before the PR will be merged automatically.
+For details about each step, see the [The Testing and Merge Workflow](#the-testing-and-merge-workflow) section below.

 - Sign the CLA (prerequisite)
 - Make the PR
+- Release notes - do one of the following:
+  - Add notes in the release notes block, or
   - Update the `release-note-label-needed` label
 - Pass all e2e tests
 - Get a `LGTM` from a reviewer
 - Get approval from an owner

+If your PR meets all of the steps above, it will enter the submit queue to be merged.
+When it is next in line to be merged, the e2e tests will run a second time.
+If all tests pass, the PR will be merged automatically.

 ## Update the Release Note Label (and Write Release Notes if Needed)